NATIONAL PHILANTHROPY DAY

 The word philanthropy comes from Latin and Greek philanthropia which gives us kindliness, humanity, and love for mankind.
 From this, we take the philo (tending to, fond of) and join antropos meaning mankind or human beings.

-- supporting education through scholarships, grants, foundations and more
+- Supports education through scholarships, grants, foundations, and more

 HOW TO OBSERVE #NationalPhilanthropyDay